mikavir/heartcare-hub/README.md

 - **Logo**

-    - The navigation bar features a distinctive and memorable logo – a heart accompanied by the company name, strategically designed to resonate with cardiac surgery.
+    - The navigation bar features a distinctive and memorable logo—a heart accompanied by the company name, strategically designed to resonate with cardiac surgery.
 This logo not only ensures clarity but also promotes brand recognition, fostering a stronger connection with our audience.

 ![screenshot](documentation/feature07.png)